 Don’t just ignore the offers and continue paying your bills!
 Review each offer you receive, whether it’s through mail or emails.
 Compare rates and terms to see who’s offering the best deal to fit your budget.
 Make sure companies are legit instead of just spammers If you’re in doubt about which solution is right for you, use free credit counseling to compare them.

-Warning sign #8: You stopped receiving credit card offers
+8. You’ve stopped receiving credit card offers

 Again, it may sound silly to use snail mail as a barometer for life, but it’s true!
 Credit card companies want you to get new credit cards.
 And they’ll keep sending offers until you are no longer a good candidate for new cards.
 If and when that happens, it’s a bad sign.
-If even credit card companies believe you have too much debt, they you probably do.
+If even credit card companies believe you have too much debt, then you probably do.

 So, once new credit card offers turn into offers for debt consolidation or balance transfers, beware!
 Take it as a sign you need to stop charging and find a solution.

-Warning sign #9: You’ve used “alternative financing solutions” (AFS)
+9. You’ve used “alternative financing solutions” (AFS)

 This is how banks and lenders refer to any type of financing that charges high interest rates with no credit check.
 The best example is a payday loan.
 You can easily pay interest rates over 300% and finance charges often amount to $30 for every $100 financed.